apache/pekko-samples/pekko-sample-cluster-kubernetes-scala/README.md

 ## Running in a real Kubernetes cluster

-#### Publish to a registry the cluster can access e.g. Dockerhub with the kubakka user
+#### Publish to a registry the cluster can access e.g. Dockerhub with a custom user

 The app image must be in a registry the cluster can see.
 The build.sbt uses DockerHub by default.
 Start with `sbt -Ddocker.registry=your-registry` if your cluster can't access DockerHub.